Kerry is a self-confessed psychology nerd, with degrees in both psychology and metaphysical science.

 Although some IO psychologists work to apply psychological theories to organizations, many others work in academic settings.
 These IO psychologists teach classes, conduct research, and publish articles in industry journals (Spector, 2008).
 IO psychologists who work in the field also conduct research, although their primary job is to apply the findings of research to improve the functioning of private organizations, government agencies, and perhaps the university system where they are employed.

 The IO psychologist may be self-employed, work for a consulting firm, or be employed in-house for a large organization.
 The work settings and tasks vary greatly from one job to the next, and the research and strategies employed by IO psychologies can be useful in a seemingly limitless number of situations.

 Ethics and Values

-Values evolve, and often change as people age, and they generally represent personal ideals, and not necessarily their actions.
+Values evolve and often change as people age, and they generally represent personal ideals and not necessarily their actions.
 What one person may deem as morally correct according to their personal values, however, is not necessarily ethically correct.
 You may have noticed that your own values have changed over the years.
-It is likely that your values now, are far different to values you had as a teenager.
+It is likely that your values now are far different from the values you had as a teenager.

 Research and Statistics in Industrial/Organizational Psychology

 Research is vital to the existence of I/O psychology.
 Research is either conducted in a laboratory or in the field.
 Applying the research to the workplace is the role of a practitioner in I/O psychology, although these psychologists often conduct research of their own.
 I/O psychologists in the academic setting also conduct research and publish articles in industry journals.
 It is the findings of these studies that I/O psychologists use to devise new concepts applicable to business environments.